observatorium/obsctl/README.md

 Available Commands:
-  get         Read series, labels & labels values (JSON/YAML) of a tenant. query       Query logs for a tenant.
+  get         Read series, labels & labels values (JSON/YAML) of a tenant. query       Query logs for a tenant. set         Write Loki Rules configuration for a tenant.

 Flags:
   -h, --help   help for logs